Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Equivalent circuit network for solid diffusion

-In \cref{fig:fullECM}a, we only show for demonstration three elementary circuit units in parallel at each side; the more elementary units, the higher resolution of current distribution and lithium-ion concentration/SoC gradient across the electrode thickness.
-Therefore, the comprehensive shell ECM in \cref{fig:fullECM}a is especially suitable for high-current (dis)charges.
-At the moment, these concerns are out of the scope of this study.
-For interpretation of the diffusion-aware voltage source and easy parameterization, we simplify the shell ECM to the extent as shown in \cref{fig:fullECM}b.
-We first disregard $R_\text{s}$ and $R_\text{e}$ as they are relatively smaller \cite{Geng2021} and omit the double-layer capacitance as it has very little impact except at very high frequencies \cite{plett2015battery}.
-Consequently, the three elementary circuit units would behave exactly the same and thus can be integrated into one.
+In \cref{fig:fullECM}a, we only show for demonstration three elementary circuit units in parallel at each side; the more elementary units, the higher the resolution of current distribution and lithium concentration gradient across the electrode thickness.
+The comprehensive shell ECM is thus especially suitable for high-current (dis)charges.
+For better interpretation of the diffusion-aware voltage source, we simplify the shell ECM to the extent shown in \cref{fig:fullECM}b.
+We first disregard $R_\text{s}$ and $R_\text{e}$ as the electronic and ionic conduction are fast and the corresponding overpotentials are relatively small~\cite{Geng2021}.
+Then, we omit the double-layer capacitance as it has very little impact except at very high frequencies \cite{plett2015battery}.
+Consequently, the three elementary circuit units within each electrode would behave identically and thus can be integrated into one.

-We remark that the reasoning behind the simplification from (a) to (b) is the assumption that all particles in different locations of the electrode behave in the same way, rather than using one particle to replace all the particles \cite{Marquis2019}.
+We remark that the simplification from (a) to (b) is based on the assumption that all particles in different locations of the electrode behave identically, rather than made by using one particle to replace all the particles \cite{Marquis2019}.
 Therefore, the applied current $I_\text{app}$ needs to be shared by all active particles, and the input current $I_\text{in}$ for the diffusion-aware voltage source should be calculated as

-where $N_{\text{s}}$ is the number of active particles.
+where $N_{\text{a}}$ is the number of active particles.

-The simplified shell ECM in \cref{fig:fullECM}b captures all the physics of the single particle model (SPM)---lithium-ion diffusion in an active particle and charge transfer overpotential---and thus can fully reproduce the SPM simulation results.
-Moreover. it involves $R_\text{e}$ to model the electrolyte resistance within separator that is generally ignored in standard SPM.
+The simplified shell ECM in \cref{fig:fullECM}b captures all the physics of the single particle model (SPM)---lithium diffusion in an active particle and charge transfer overpotential---and thus can fully reproduce the SPM simulation results.
+Moreover. it involves $R_\text{e}$ to model the electrolyte resistance within the separator.